SQLitis/monsters/README.rst

 Hornhead base speed is 30 feet.
 This bipedal lizard is as big as an ogre and has a tail longer than its own body.

 Maybe you don't need somebody strong, though.
 Maybe you just need someone who's easy to carry, easy to hide, and can do basic tasks like trip the spring on a cablespool.
 The obvious answer is a small female halfling commoner.
+Is there a better answer?

 .. code-block:: bash